FHIR/FSHSchool/content/docs/SUSHI/configuration/_index.md

 ## Minimum Configuration

-At a minimum, the **config.yaml** file must provide a few high-level metadata values for the FSH project:
+At a minimum, the **config.yaml** file must provide a few high-level metadata values for the FSH project, if the author wishes for SUSHI to do additional Implementation Guide (IG) processing:

 {{% show-file src="minimum" download="bottom" %}}